gristlabs/grist-help/help/dates.md

 Here is an example of the new columns at work.
 One new record was added, for `Unorthodox Delivery Methods`, and a created and updated time were set for it automatically.
-Then the description of `Cotton Candy vs Candy Flass` was updated, aind the updated time for that record was set automatically.
+Then the description of `Cotton Candy vs Candy Flass` was updated, and the updated time for that record was set automatically.

 ![Created-At and Updated-At columns in use](images/formulas/formulas-update-and-create.png)